Hard times for democracy, says historian Timothy Snyder | The China Post

 The way the platforms work is to basically extract from us our most basic and primitive instincts about what feels good, and then extrapolate from that a kind of digital personality for us in which we get more and more of the stupid stuff that makes us feel good, and makes us keep thinking the things that we already think.

-I think, people should have the freedom to say, I would like to have the choice — today I would like the stupid internet, but maybe tomorrow I’d like the smarter Internet.
+People should have the freedom to say, I would like to have the choice — today I would like the stupid internet, but maybe tomorrow I’d like the smarter internet.
 Those things can actually be regulated.

 Timothy Snyder is Professor of History at Yale University and a permanent fellow at the Institute for Human Sciences in Vienna.
 Published in 40 languages, Snyder’s work has received the literature award of the American Academy of Arts and Letters, the Ralph Waldo Emerson Award and the Hannah Arendt Prize for Political Thought, among other honors.